 - We systematically conduct data protection impact assessments in the initial stages of new projects or processes involving personal data;

-If you are an individual who wishes to register a domain name and are concerned about the visibility of your personal email address, provide a functioning one that does not personally identify you at the time of registration.
-If you are an individual holding a domain name and are concerned about the visibility of your personal email address, you can contact your registrar to update your registration data.
+If you are an individual who wishes to register a domain name and are concerned about the visibility of your personal email address, you may provide any functioning email address that does not personally identify you at the time of registration.
+If you are an individual holding a domain name and are concerned about the visibility of your personal email address, you may contact your registrar to update your registration data.

-As the data controller, we are responsible for correctly and efficiently responding to domain name holders’ requests to access it.
+As the data controller, we are responsible for correctly and efficiently responding to domain name holders’ requests to access their personal data.
 Holders can request to access their data through our online Data Access Request form or via their My .eu account.

-In summary, our adaptations as they relate to the GDPR are as follows:
+In summary, our organisational adaptations as they relate to the GDPR are as follows:

 - The following documents have been updated and automatically apply as of 16 May 2018: